TonCherAmi/tvsm/README.md

 mpv <super-long-path-to-a-directory-containing-a-tv-show>/<name-of-an-episode>
 ```
 every time you want to watch a show or, perhaps, you may have trouble remembering what episode
-you've watched last after a particularly busy workweek, `watch` automates that for you.
+you've watched last after a particularly busy workweek, `tvsm` automates that for you.

 ## Dependencies